ss2038/course-management-system/README.md

 ## Database Schema

+to create the database from the file that i had uploaded on github, you can follow these steps:

+Steps to create the database:

+To create a new database in cmd, run:

+createdb course_management

+This creates a new database named "course_management".

+Connect to the new database:

+psql -d course_management

+Execute the SQL file:
+Once connected to the database, run:

+\i C:\Users\Admin\test Course management system\course-management-system\course_management_schema.sql

+Replace the path with the actual path to your schema file.

+Now,
+Verify the database structure:
+After executing the file, you can check if the tables were created correctly:

+\dt

+This will list all tables in the database.
+Check table structures:
+To see the structure of a specific table, use:

+\d table_name

+Replace "table_name" with each table name (e.g., users, admin, content_access, etc.) to verify their structures.
+Exit psql:
+When you're done, type:

+\q

 ### 1. Users Table
 **Purpose**: This is the core table for storing user information, whether they are students or teachers.